beyond-sharepoint/sp-lookout/README.md

 [Interactive Demo](https://beyond-sharepoint.github.io/sp-lookout/#/)

->Note: The demo site changes frequently, if you find that it doesn't load, clear your IndexedDB in dev tools -> application
+>Note: The demo site changes frequently, if you find that it doesn't load, clear your IndexedDB in dev tools -> application or use an incognito (in-private) window.

 Host locally/develop:
 ---